ntaneja1985/PradeepReactJS19Training/README.md

 - We will add the axios package
 - We will create a webapi with CRUD operations
 - Then we will create a service to perform the CRUD operations on the UI
+- axios is used to make http request from browser
 ```ts
 import axios from "axios";